 If you were injured at work or suffer from a work-related condition, you might be entitled to compensation.
-This can come in one of two forms, in most cases: either you file for workers’ compensation, or you sue your employer.
-The Arkansas workers’ compensation program is run by the State of Arkansas that helps injured workers get compensation for work-related injuries without needing to prove their employer was negligent.
+In most cases, this comes in one of two forms: filing for Workers’ Compensation or suing your employer.
+The Arkansas Workers’ Compensation program is run by the State of Arkansas that helps injured workers get compensation for work-related injuries without needing to prove their employer was negligent.
 This usually blocks your ability to sue for injuries in open court, but you can still sue an employer for some serious compliance or negligence issues.

 Either way, you may receive some award or ongoing benefits from these programs.
-Workers’ compensation benefits may be paid in an ongoing plan, or could be awarded in one lump settlement.
 The choice of when to settle and how much to accept is something a lawyer should always help you with.
-Arkansas workers’ compensation attorney Ken Kieklak helps injured workers throughout the state get compensation for their injuries.
+Fayetteville workers’ compensation lawyer Ken Kieklak helps injured workers throughout the state get compensation for their injuries.

 Calculating Workers’ Compensation Settlements in Arkansas

 Workers’ compensation typically covers two main areas of compensation: medical expenses and lost wages.
-If you are injured, the cost of treating your injuries and getting your body in working order may be expensive.
+If you are injured at work in Arkansas, the cost of treating your injuries and getting your body in working order may be expensive.
 Workers’ comp. is designed to cover these expenses.
 Additionally, if you are too injured to work, workers’ comp. covers your paychecks while you’re recovering.

-Workers’ compensation may be able to fully compensate any medical expenses.
+Workers’ compensation benefits in Arkansas may be paid in an ongoing plan or could be awarded in one lump settlement.
+Workers’ compensation may be able to fully compensate for any medical expenses.
 This can include the cost of treatments and procedures, such as:

 - Mileage for transportation;